peiyuncai/restaurant-api/README.md

 10. Currently, we can delete data multiple times, this can be improved.
 11. I am still trying to refine the logic so to either borrow or move ownership of value rightly
 12. Remove the duplicated code
+13. There is very little mixing between business logic and data CRUD layer.
+Could be decoupled more.

 ### Class Diagram